Truss and Starmer lead tributes to Sir David Amess on anniversary of his murder

 “Thinking of his wife & children, hoping memories of him bring comfort.”

+Former prime minister Boris Johnson and Cabinet ministers Penny Mordaunt, Suella Braverman and Kemi Badenoch are among those also paying tribute to Sir David.

-Southend-on-Sea council said the tree will be planted in Sir David’s memory at Chalkwell Park from 11am on Saturday.
+Southend-on-Sea City Council said the tree was planted in Sir David’s memory at Chalkwell Park on Saturday.

-It will be planted using compost from flowers left across the area in the days and weeks following the MP’s death, the council said.
+It was planted using compost from flowers left across the area in the days and weeks following the MP’s death, the authority said.

-Those attending the planting ceremony will include councillors, MPs and local faith leaders, while Southend Mayor Kevin Robinson will make a speech on behalf of the local community, and an ensemble from the Southend Band will perform.
+Those attending the planting ceremony included councillors, MPs and local faith leaders, while Southend mayor Kevin Robinson made a speech on behalf of the local community and an ensemble from the Southend Band performed.

+“A tree has been planted in memory of Sir David Amess at Chalkwell Park.
+The ceremony marked the first anniversary of his tragic murder.
+Thank you to everyone who took part and came to pay their respects,” the council tweeted.

+“The sun shone for the guests and large crowd who had gathered for the respectful ceremony, with the Southend Band performing in the background.”

-Stephen George, leader of the council, said: “A kind family man, Sir David was devoted to his local constituency of Southend West and was the greatest champion of Southend-on-Sea and local area.
+Council leader Stephen George said: “A kind family man, Sir David was devoted to his local constituency of Southend West and was the greatest champion of Southend-on-Sea and local area.

 “He is greatly missed and we hope that we can remember him in an appropriate way by planting a memorial tree at one of his favourite local parks.”